christianbermejo/ccstayonfire/README.md

 * Initial release
 *(Changes made by CB)*
 * Added wallpaper to `assets` for quicker loading and less prone to breaking
+* Added `favicon.ico`
+* Prepare project for use with Vercel server (`build` and `deployment`)
-* Moved Firebase configuration to use Vercel's environment variables
+* Moved Firebase configuration to use Vercel's environment variables to secure the configurations